 Recently, the agricultural community has taken a renewed interest in the importance of mental health in overall wellbeing.
 HICAHS collaborators are utilizing decades of research experience studying farm stress and mental health disorders in agricultural occupational settings to contribute to these renewed efforts.
 Of particular focus are sources of stress and coping skills in underserved and foreign-born worker populations.
 Read more about this work below.

 Looking for farm stress and mental health resources?
 Visit our worker health and safety resources page.

 Western Regional Agricultural Stress Assistance Program (WRASAP)

 This program brings together Extension and AgrAbility programs across the west to expand the resources and services available to agricultural communities to reduce farm stress and promote mental health and wellbeing.
 The range of services offered for farmers includes: Farm Aid Hotline (extended hours), Rural Peer Assistance Network, Everyday Democracy, peer support groups, promotores outreach, mental health intervention curriculum development and QPR/MHFA trainings.
 HICAHS Deputy Director, Lorann Stallones is part of the regional team conducting surveys on-line of the farmers, ranchers, and farm workers in the region regarding sources of strength and resilience and stress related to work and the work environment.
 Read the full project scope and learn more at the network’s website, farmstress.us.

-The WRASAP Network will meet on Thursday, April 8 at 2:00pm MDT.
-Click here for meeting details and to register.
+The WRASAP Network will meet on Thursday, July 8 at 2:00pm MDT.
+Details and registration.
 All are invited.

 Funding: USDA-NIFA, 2020-2021